Trump and Zelensky Meet in --: A Difficult Game Under Optimistic Rhetoric

 (1) Territorial Issues: The Most Intractable Core Contradiction and the Bottom-Line Game Among All Parties

-The territorial issue is the "most difficult" topic in this round of negotiations, It is also the core bottom line for both Russia and Ukraine..
-On the Russian side, Putin inspected the joint command center in military uniform, clearly stating that if the Kyiv authorities are unwilling to resolve the issue peacefully, Russia will achieve all objectives of the special military operation through military means; Russian Foreign Minister Lavrov also criticized the Zelenskyy administration for being manipulated behind the scenes by Europe and failing to demonstrate a constructive willingness to negotiate.
-Regarding disputed regions such as Donbas, Russia's stance is extremely firm, rejecting Ukraine's ambiguous proposals and insisting that Ukraine acknowledge its actual control over the territories it already holds.
-The territorial issue is the "most difficult" topic in this round of negotiations, It is also the core bottom line for both Russia and Ukraine..
-On the Russian side, Putin inspected the joint command center in military uniform, clearly stating that if the Kyiv authorities are unwilling to resolve the issue peacefully, Russia will achieve all objectives of the special military operation through military means; Russian Foreign Minister Lavrov also criticized the Zelenskyy administration for being manipulated behind the scenes by Europe and failing to demonstrate a constructive willingness to negotiate.
-Regarding disputed regions such as Donbas, Russia's stance is extremely firm, rejecting Ukraine's ambiguous proposals and insisting that Ukraine acknowledge its actual control over the territories it already holds.
+The territorial issue is the most difficult topic in this negotiation, and also represents the core bottom line for both Russia and Ukraine.
+On the Russian side, Putin inspected the joint command center in military uniform, clearly stating that if the Kyiv authorities are unwilling to resolve the issue peacefully, Russia will achieve all objectives of the special military operation through military means; Russian Foreign Minister Lavrov also criticized the Zelenskyy administration for being manipulated behind the scenes by Europe and failing to show a constructive willingness to negotiate.
+Regarding disputed regions such as Donbas, Russia's stance is extremely firm, rejecting Ukraine's ambiguous proposals and insisting that Ukraine acknowledge Russia's actual control over the territories it currently holds.

-The United States plays a dual role as both a "balancer" and a "pressure applier," Trump's core mission is to pressure Zelensky into making further concessions on the "point plan," bringing it closer to a version acceptable to Russia, and then, in turn, persuade Russia to accept the revised proposal..
-Meanwhile, the stance of European allies on the territorial issue is relatively ambiguous.
-On one hand, they worry that the division of Ukrainian territory could impact European security order; on the other hand, they are unable to bear the cost of continuously aiding Ukraine, leaving them in a dilemma.
-The United States plays a dual role as both a "balancer" and a "pressure applier," Trump's core mission is to pressure Zelensky into making further concessions on the "point plan," bringing it closer to a version acceptable to Russia, and then, in turn, persuade Russia to accept the revised proposal..
-Meanwhile, the stance of European allies on the territorial issue is relatively ambiguous.
-On one hand, they worry that the division of Ukrainian territory could impact European security order; on the other hand, they are unable to bear the cost of continuously aiding Ukraine, leaving them in a dilemma.
+The United States plays a dual role as both a balancer and a pressure-applier.
+Trump's core task is to force Zelenskyy to make further concessions on the 20-point plan, bringing it closer to the 28-point plan acceptable to Russia, and then persuade Russia in turn to accept the revised proposal.
+Meanwhile, the European allies maintain a relatively ambiguous stance on territorial issues.
+On one hand, they worry that the division of Ukrainian territory would undermine European security order; on the other hand, they are unable to bear the cost of continuously aiding Ukraine, leaving them in a dilemma.

 (2) Strategic Assets and Military Issues: The Game of Control over the Zaporizhzhia Nuclear Power Plant and Military Size